The king of Burgundy

 • Pinot Noir's earthy nuances harmonize beautifully with mushroom-based dishes, making it a fantastic choice for vegetarian and vegan options.
 Mushroom and truffle pasta or grilled portabello mushroom are two dishes that are surefire winners for pairing alongside your Pinot Noir.

-• If you're planning and wine and cheese evening, consider sipping your Pinot Noir alongside soft or semi-soft cheeses - especially if you're enjoying an oak-aged Pinot Noir that displays more butter-led flavors that work in tandem with these cheeses.
+• If you're planning a wine and cheese evening, consider sipping your Pinot Noir alongside soft or semi-soft cheeses - especially if you're enjoying an oak-aged Pinot Noir that displays more butter-led flavors that work in tandem with these cheeses.
 Some cheeses that fit the bill here include Goat Cheese, Camembert, Brie, and Morbier.

 Spiegelau Glasses We Recommend